 How to Get CBD Oil in Ohio

-As we’ve said, while we wait for the state’s medical marijuana program to improve and become more accessible (and hopefully cheaper), there are still other options if you want to buy CBD oil in Ohio – just beware of the fact that there remains a discrepancy between the Ohio Board of Pharmacy (OBP) and the manufacturers who are selling it.
+As we’ve said, while we wait for the state’s medical marijuana program to improve and become more accessible (and hopefully cheaper), there are still other options if you want to buy CBD oil in Ohio.
+Just beware of the fact that there remains a discrepancy between the Ohio Board of Pharmacy (OBP) and the manufacturers who are selling it.

-And remember – on a federal level CBD oil from hemp is legal in all 50 states as long as it contains less than 0.3% THC.
+And remember – on a federal level CBD oil from hemp is legal in the majority of states as long as it contains less than 0.3% THC.
 For those of you who are seeking relief for your symptoms and DO NOT want to experience the mind-altering effects THC, CBD oil is a fantastic option.
 Check out this article on Medical Marijuana Card in Ohio if you want to go the MMJ route and apply for a card, or check out our reader’s recommended brands if you want to order a quality CBD oil online and have it shipped to your home in Ohio.

 Final Thoughts on CBD Oil in Ohio